 Brewery: Freedom’s Edge Brewing Company, Cheyenne

 You don’t have to knock out all 25 miles of the mountain biking trail system at this state park; there are plenty of options for shorter out-and-back rides.
 Regardless of skill level, the loop through three different ecosystems is rated as an IMBA Epic—which means it’s not to be missed for mountain bikers.
 Terrain includes various landscapes, steep climbs and sweeping downhills.
 After busting your quads and lungs, hit up the family-owned Freedom’s Edge Brewing Company in Cheyenne for a refreshing beer in a dog- and kid-friendly environment.
-Try the Brown and Gold brown ale, whose name is a nod to the University of Wyoming.
+Try the Brown and Gold brown ale, whose name is certainly a nod to the University of Wyoming.

 5. Beaver Creek; Sinks Canyon State Park, Lander